FrontFin/front-b2b-ios-sdk/README.md

 ### Implement this function to handle crypto transfers.

-For crypto transfers you need to get catalog link with parameters: https://docs.getfront.com/reference/post_api-v1-cataloglink
+For crypto transfers you need to get link token with `transferOptions` body parameter, see https://docs.meshconnect.com/reference/post_api-v1-linktoken for reference

 ```swift
     func transferFinished(_ transfer: FrontLinkSDK.TransferFinished) {